 Additionally, biblical fasting is never “to voluntarily reduce or eliminate your intake of food for a specific time and purpose.”

-That description of Christian fasting is an opinion and not an extract from the Word of God.
+That description of Christian fasting is an opinion and not an extract from the true Word of God.

-A biblical fast is a predefined duration during which a Believer does not eat or drink any food or fluid respectively, and approaches and seeks God with prayers afflicting his or her soul for a well-defined reason or reasons.
+Biblical fasting is a predefined duration during which a Believer does not eat or drink any food or fluid respectively, and approaches and seeks God with prayers afflicting his or her soul for a well-defined reason or reasons.